- Best Electric Tankless Water Heater Reviews

 3. Cost Efficiency

 While it is true that water heaters with tanks are the cheaper option when you buy them, they are not as energy efficient as tankless water heaters.
 The reason for this is because the main job of a tank water heater is to always have a full tank of water set at a specific temperature.
 This means that they will constantly waste energy on reheating the tank – even when you are not using the water throughout the day.
+From that point of view, it is easy to say that tankless water heaters worth the extra cost in the long term.

 Once the hot water is spent, it will refill itself and heat the water again.
 Even if you aren’t using any hot water in the house, by continuing to heat the water, the unit just adds expenses to your bill.
 The advantage of tankless water heaters is that they will spend energy only when they are in use.